Law enforcement fatally shoots armed man in rural Missouri

 He died at the scene despite life-saving efforts.
 No officers were injured.

-La Monte is about 75 miles (120 kilometers) west of Kansas City.
+La Monte is about 75 miles (120 kilometers) east of Kansas City.

 Sign up for Daily Newsletters